sosy-lab/benchexec/doc/INDEX.md

 BenchExec consists of three programs:

-- `benchexec`: main benchmarking utility
+- `benchexec`: main benchmarking utility, especially for large sets of benchmark runs
-- `table-generator`: for generating result tables
+- `table-generator`: for generating result tables from `benchexec` results
-- `runexec`: for benchmarking a single tool execution (can also be integrated into other benchmarking frameworks)
+- `runexec`: for benchmarking a single tool execution as a simple replacement for `time`, or for integrating into other benchmarking frameworks and scripts

 The documentation for BenchExec is available in the following files: